-These tools and technologies are not new, or shiny, or hip.
-But they are complicated, critical, and ubiquitous.
+These tools and technologies are not new, shiny, or hip, but they are complicated, critical, and ubiquitous.
 Understanding the tools in the toolbox will make you better equipped to create, debug, and deploy your applications.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?